By reading the first sentence of this article, I assume you’re interested in making a superb homemade low carb pizza sauce.

 Picky kiddos?
 Tone down the herbs and nix the garlic.
 No little ones I know can resist a yummy yet simple low carb spaghetti sauce.
 Once you pour their serving, go ahead and season it up for yourself and the grown ups to revel in.

-If there’s a little bit left over after you smother your favorite low carb foods, try swirling in some low carb alfredo sauce or low carb white pizza sauce to create a decadent, pink, creamy marinara sauce to save for your next Italian pasta-like creation.
+If there’s a little bit left over after you smother your favorite low carb foods, try swirling in some low carb alfredo sauce or low carb white pizza sauce to create a decadent, pink, creamy low carb marinara sauce to save for your next Italian pasta-like creation.

 With a low carb pizza sauce so adaptable, you can use it multiple times a week without ever tiring of it!